Tasselyy/collaborative-platform/README.md

   Visualizations can be exported as images (PNG, JPG, or SVG) to facilitate reporting, presentations, and further analysis outside the platform.

 - **Robust Backend Infrastructure:**
-  Utilizing PostgreSQL for metadata and user data ensures reliable, scalable storage, while cloud storage integration (e.g., AWS S3) provides secure and efficient file handling.
+  Utilizing PostgreSQL for metadata and user data ensures reliable, scalable storage, while cloud storage integration AWS S3 provides secure and efficient file handling.

 This comprehensive feature set addresses the key challenges of data collaboration and analysis by combining user-friendly interfaces, robust backend technologies, and real-time collaboration tools in one integrated platform.